SolanaOpsAgent/solana-agent-app/README.md

 * [Solana Agent](https://github.com/SolanaOpsAgent/solana-agent)

 ## Contributing
-Contributions to Solana Agent Example App are welcome!
+Contributions to Solana Agent Prototype App are welcome!
 Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.